-Thick, spongy lawns (especially couch varieties) respond well to a Spring ‘clean-up’ via vertimowing/dethatching.
+Thick, spongy couch lawns respond well to a Spring ‘clean-up’ via vertimowing/dethatching.
 Vertimowing cuts vertically into the grass thatch layer which removing large amounts of thatch and water repellent organic matter that accumulates as grass grows.

 Your lawn will at first appear decimated, yellow and even bald after a vertimow.
 It will quickly recover with a new generation of grass shoots through the surface, bouncing back with renewed vigour, colour and performance, especially through the warmest months.

 If you think you’ve got a thatch issue and you’re either struggling with mow quality (scalping) or struggling getting water to travel through that thatch/decaying organic matter layer, then yes vertimowing is the solution.
 But before you do – be careful and consider the following.

 Is the lawn species suitable for vertimowing?
 Buffalo lawns as a rule just don’t respond well to heavy/deep vertimowing renovations.
 Couch grasses in general respond well to almost ground level vertimowing.

 Is vertimowing the cure?

 Some people regard vertimowing as a cure for a sparse, failed lawn surface.
 Remember you only vertimow a surface that has been extremely successful and has actually grown on itself for a number of years, causing the spongy, thatchy repellent layer of both Rhizome and Stolon activity.
 Be sure to check root strength/viability and check rhizome activity just beneath the surface.